 After a more thorough examination in Willie’s Hole in 2015, five new fossil species were found, and these are considered to be the earliest known animals that walked on land.
-Once they stepped foot on land, tetrapods were divided into two groups, the ancestors of reptiles, birds, and mammals, and the ancestors of amphibians.
-This would mean that in a weird way, all mammals have evolved from Scotland.
+Once they stepped foot on land, tetrapods were divided into two groups early on, the ancestors of reptiles, birds, and mammals, and the ancestors of amphibians.
+This would mean that technically, all mammals have evolved from Scotland.

-During this period, tetrapods began having a standardized number of digits (fingers) on their hands and feet.
+During this period (359.2 to 299 million years ago), tetrapods, meaning four-footed creatures, began having a standardized number of digits (fingers) on their hands and feet.
 The number was never more than five, and all of the lineages with more than five digits started dying out.
 Later on, these tetrapods divided into two groups.

-The first one is the temnospondyls, from which the modern amphibians originated, and the other group is the anthracosaurus, which later on gave birth to reptiles and mammals.
+The first one is the temnospondyls, from which the modern amphibians originated, and the other group is the anthracosaurus, which appears to be a distant relative of reptiles and mammals.
 The members of the first group are believed to have needed to return to the sea to lay eggs.
 The eggs laid by the other group had a membrane that allowed them to develop on land normally.

 3. Permian Period Tetrapods